Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 Cognitive Arousal

-A 2019 meta-analysis published in Sleep Medicine Reviews examined 67 studies on screen time and sleep.
-The finding: screen-based media use before bed was significantly associated with:
+A large meta-analysis in Sleep Medicine Reviews found that screen-based media use before bed was significantly associated with:

 - Delayed sleep onset (taking longer to fall asleep)